GoogleCloudPlatform/click-to-deploy/k8s/mongodb/README.md

 ```

-#### Create namespace in your Kubernetes cluster
+#### Create a namespace in your Kubernetes cluster

-If you use a different namespace than the `default`, run the command below to create a new namespace:
+If you use a different namespace than the `default`, run the command below to
+create a new namespace:

 ```shell
 kubectl create namespace "$NAMESPACE"